serhiykobyakov/CDROM_actuator_automatization/README.md

 1. Make directory "ShutterCD" in the sketchbook directory on your PC (it is "Arduino" by default, check the preferences in Arduino IDE).
 2. Put the ShutterCD.ino into "ShutterCD" directory.
-3. Open Arduino IDE and set your Arduino board
+3. Open Arduino IDE and set your Arduino board.
-4. Check the sketch for errors and upload the sketch to the board.
+4. Compile the sketch and upload it to the board.

 ### Free Pascal